Applying for a licence to drive a Private Hire or Hackney Carriage Vehicle

 There are however other documents we can accept if you do not have the above, such as a birth certificate or an immigration document.
 View a full list of acceptable identification documents.

 You must provide two full colour passport sized photographs that reflect your current appearance, clearly show your face against a pale background.
 Glasses or headwear of any kind should not be worn.

 You must provide a certificate confirming that your standard of driving is suitable for conveying members of the public around in your vehicle.
 You can undertake this assessment by booking with one of the following authorised providers:

 Taxi Driver Assessments - Green Penny

-The Council has approved both providers as competent to assess its drivers and does not recommend one over the other.
+We have approved both providers as competent to assess its drivers and does not recommend one over the other.
 Applicants should choose which provider is most suitable for them.
-There are 2 types of assessment provided by both companies.
+There are two types of assessment provided by both companies.

 - Standard (all drivers) and

 - Enhanced (drivers of wheelchair accessible vehicles only).